 Obsessive-Compulsive Disorder is an anxiety behavior disorder.
 People with OCD tend to become fixated on a particular thought or idea.
 The point of fixation is the obsession.
 Some kids have a terrible fear of losing their parents.
 They might get up several times during the night to make sure their parents are still breathing.
 Others might have a need for total organization or complete symmetry.
 Any little thing out of place might create such a feeling of anxiety.
 He or she feels the need to fix the offending object in to feel at ease.

-The bottom line with OCD is that upsetting thoughts manifest in a person's mind.
+The bottom line with OCD is that upsetting thoughts manifest in a person’s mind.
 The only way to reduce the anxiety is to engage in the compulsive behaviors or rituals that he or she has adopted.
-The underlying thought is that something bad will happen if they don't get rid of that feeling.
+The underlying thought is that something bad will happen if they don’t get rid of that feeling.
 The difference between OCD and normal anxiety is that OCD interferes with daily life.
-The degree of worry and time spent on these rituals is such that it is a constant fixture in the person's life.
-It is a cycle which repeats time and time again and occupies a large part of the person's time and energy.
+The degree of worry and time spent on these rituals is such that it is a constant fixture in the person’s life.
+It is a cycle that repeats time and time again and occupies a large part of the person’s time and energy.